 Many people will be planning to travel abroad during the summer months.
-Overseas travel can pose various health risks depending on the destination and type of travel being undertaken.
+Overseas travel can pose various health risks, depending on the destination and type of travel.
 Potential hazards include accidents and injuries, travellers’ diarrhoea, sexually transmitted infections, insect bites and sunburn; with accidents and injuries being the greatest threat to life for healthy travellers .

 The information below is a summary of advice for summer holiday travel.

-- Travellers should be encouraged to check the potential health hazards at their destination, preferably before booking the holiday, using the NaTHNaC Country Information Pages.
-Guidance will include whether vaccines or malaria prevention tablets are recommended.
+- Travellers should be encouraged to check the potential health hazards at their destination, preferably before booking their holiday, using our Country Information Pages.
+Guidance includes whether vaccines or malaria prevention tablets are recommended.

-- Ideally, an appointment for travel health advice should be made 6-8 weeks before departure, but travellers should be reminded that it’s never too late to get advice.
-Travellers with pre-existing medical conditions should be encouraged to obtain advice before booking a holiday to ensure their destination is appropriate.
+- Ideally, an appointment for travel health advice should be made four to six weeks before departure, but travellers should be reminded that it is never too late to get advice.
+Travellers with pre-existing medical conditions should be encouraged to obtain advice before booking a holiday or trip to ensure their destination is appropriate.

-- Travellers should be advised to put together a travel health kit, which should include items like antiseptic, painkillers, insect repellent, sun protection lotion, rehydration sachets and condoms.
-Travellers should also be reminded of the importance of carrying a good supply of any prescription medicines, along with copies of their prescriptions, in their hand luggage
+- Travellers should be advised to put together a travel health kit including items like: antiseptic, painkillers, insect repellent, sun protection lotion, rehydration sachets and condoms.
+Travellers should also be reminded of the importance of carrying a good supply of any prescription medicines, along with copies of their prescriptions, in their hand luggage.

 Accidents and injuries:

-- Dozens of British holiday makers die or are seriously injured every year as a result of inappropriate behaviour on balconies, often after drinking alcohol or taking drugs .
+- Every year holiday makers die or are seriously injured as a result of inappropriate behaviour on balconies, often after drinking alcohol or taking drugs.
 Travellers should be reminded to drink responsibly and avoid risky behaviour at heights.
-Diving into a swimming pool from a balcony is highly dangerous and usually results in death or permanent disability .
+Diving into a swimming pool from a balcony is highly dangerous and can result in death or permanent disability .

 - Travellers should maintain a heightened awareness of personal safety in unfamiliar environments.